jmil86/Project1_Group3/README.md

 Question 2
-What are the top 10 crimes and where are they occuring?
-The most frequest crimes that are occuring are Burglary, Larceny-Theft, and Motor Vehicle Theft.
+What are the 10 most common crimes and where are they happening?​ The most frequest crimes that are occuring are Burglary, Larceny-Theft, and Motor Vehicle Theft.
 We see these happening most frequently in residental ares, parking lots, retail stores and vechicles.
 Overall we see that Burglary's at single-family homes is the most reported crime.